tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Microsoft Office is expensive.

-* Cell formulas can be difficult to edit.
+* Cell formulas can be challenging to edit.

 * Spreadsheets can only hold so much data; the more data that is stored, the slower the workbook runs.